 Must-order: Colonel Tso's cauliflower; "unauthentic" butter chicken; tuna tartar gol gappa snack; the smoky and earthy Don't Tell Auntie cocktail with beetroot

-Insider tip: At $62 per diner for food and $34 for wine pairings, the chef’s tasting menu is one of the best bargains in the city (especially given its generous serving size).
+Insider tip: At $62 per diner for food and $34 for wine pairings or $24 for beer pairings (a rarity in SF), the chef’s tasting menu is one of the best bargains in the city (especially given its generous serving size).
 You won’t be hungry afterwards, but you will be thrilled with the many dishes sampled.

-Insider tip: Dinner Thursday to Saturday nights is served until 1:30 AM.
-All other nights it's offered until 12:30 AM.
-Plus, there are two happy hours on weeknights — 5 PM–7 PM and again 10 PM–midnight.
+Insider tip: Night owl alert: Dinner Thursday to Saturday is served until 1:30 AM.
+All other nights it's offered until 11 PM.
+Plus, there are two happy hours — 5–7 PM Monday to Friday and again 10 PM–midnight Sunday to Thursday.

-Must-order: Baked corn tamal; huitlacoche and kale quesadilla; carnitas; Ghost Ride cocktail with mezcal and Averna
+Must-order: Sopes with hearts of palm; huitlacoche and kale quesadilla; carnitas; Ghost Ride cocktail with mezcal and Averna